-- a.
-Read general rules. - b.
-Only two entry in a class may be made by an exhibitor. - c.
-No article eligible for prize for two consecutive years. - d.
-Original work only will be accepted. - e.
-With the exception of works which are specifically intended to be shown unstretched or unframed, the entry must be substantially framed. - f.
+- Read general rules. a. - Only two entry in a class may be made by an exhibitor. b. - No article eligible for prize for two consecutive years. c. - Original work only will be accepted. d. - With the exception of works which are specifically ine. tended to be shown unstretched or unframed, the entry must be substantially framed. - f.
 Works in fragile media, such as water color or pastel, should be framed under glass, plexiglass or shrink wrap.
 Screw eyes and wire must be on the entry.
 Work must not measure more than 48 inches in any one direction, including frame.
-A 3x5" card outline of your background, as relates to your exhibit is optional. - g.
-The overall grand champion exhibitor will receive a prize. - h.
+A 3x5" card outline of your background, as relates to your exhibit is optional. - The overall grand champion exhibitor will receive a g. prize. - h.
 Age Divisions: (A) 18 and below (B) 19 and above.
 Please designate on entry card.